apikee/authenticator-common/README.md

 ## @apikee/authenticator-common

 **Common classes for @apikee/authenticator.
-This package can be used when creating custom Store for @apikee/authenticator**
+This package can be used when creating custom Store for [@apikee/authenticator](@apikee/authenticator)**

-Example of custom store:
+Example of custom store and required methods:

 ```tsx
 import { Store } from "@apikee/authenticator-common";